dziper/slouch/tasks.md

 # Tasks
 ## UI
-- [ ] Implement select region and get average HSV of selection (activated with some UI button or key)
+- [ ] Implement region selecting in order to get a good color range for shirt masking (activated with some UI button or key)
   - THIS WEEK (by 11/23)
   - @Aakash
 - [ ] Get slouch statistics each frame and store history.
 Generate a graph of some kind
   - @Aakash
 - [ ] User alerts when slouching
+- [ ] Actually design a UI with all the things it needs to be useable
+  - Someone who can do this

 ## Image Processing
 - [x] Eye Detection